 If you’ve to freelance, then these types of contract are important because you have to protect yourself from any disagreements which could negatively impact on your financial freedom.
 If you’re reading this and think that you need more help before you can have a lucrative freelancing career, read this guide which inspires ways to make money while freelancing.

-So, if ensuring you have a legally tight contract that you and your client are happy with, is the best way to get started, what is next?
-Well, it’s probably time for you to get working but you also need to make sure you’re up to date with all the aspects of freelancing that might impact your pay, we’ve listed the two most important points below.
+So, if ensuring you have a legal tight contract that you and your client are happy with, is the best way to get started, what is next?
+Well, it’s probably time for you to get working, but you also need to make sure you’re up to date with all the aspects of freelancing that might impact your pay, we’ve listed the two most important points below.

 What payment terms are you legally required to be asking for?

 If you live in America, then because of the Fair Labor Standards Act, a freelancer is not classified as an employee.
 This means that it’s up to you to set the bar for payment and there is no legal requirement for you to be paid minimum wage or have any of the other benefits that might be associated with full-time work.
 While the FLSA might not apply in other countries such as the UK, the general rule throughout most of the Western countries is the same – that it is up to you to decide the amount of money you ask for and the terms you want.

 But, whatever money you do earn – you still have the responsibility to pay tax!